ankitects/anki-manual/src/deck-options.md

 so two decks may have similar RMSE values but very different log-loss values, and vice-versa.

-**Compute optimal retention**
+**Compute minimum recommended retention**

-This experimental tool assumes you're starting with 0 cards, and will attempt to calculate the amount of material you'll be able to retain in the given time frame.
-The estimated retention will greatly depend on your inputs, and if it significantly differs from 0.9, it's a sign that the time you've allocated each day is either too low or too high for the amount of cards you're trying to learn.
-This number can be useful as a reference, but it is not recommended to copy it into the desired retention field.
+This tool will attempt to find the desired retention value that will lead to the most material learnt, in the least amount of time.
+The calculated number can serve as a reference when deciding what to set your desired retention to.
+You may wish to choose a higher desired retention, if you’re willing to trade more study time for a greater recall rate.
+Setting your desired retention lower than the minimum is not recommended, as it will lead to a higher workload, because of the high forgetting rate.

+This feature is still under development and may change in the future.

+**Ignore cards reviewed before**

+If set, cards reviewed before the provided date will be ignored when optimizing FSRS parameters.
+This can be useful if you imported someone else's scheduling data, or have changed the way you use the answer buttons.

+If you have reviewed all of your cards before the selected date and do not plan to add new cards, it is not recommended to use this feature, as the optimizer will have no data to work with.

 #### Learning and Re-learning Steps